Using Linux for Presentations Mini-HOWTO

 What about those remote presenter gizmos where you can press buttons to advance a slide while pacing back and forth on the other side of the room from your PC?

-The trick is that they don't all send the same key sequences: some send Page Up/Down, some send up/down arrow, some apparently look like a mouse and send right/left mouse clicks.
+Be aware that presenters don't all send the same key sequences: some send Page Up/Down, some send up/down arrow, some apparently look like a mouse and send right/left mouse clicks.
 So you may need to check your presentation tool: if you're using PDF or scroll-down CSS, you may want to look for one which sends Page Up/Down.
 If you're using OpenOffice, it probably follows the normal PowerPoint conventions and will work with most tools.
 If you're using HTML and JavaScript, then you can use anything as long as you make sure your JS obeys the right keys.

 Some Conclusions (warning, personal opinion)